OfficeDev/office-js-docs-pr/docs/excel/performance.md

 # Performance optimization using the Excel JavaScript API

-There are multiple ways that you can perform common tasks in your code using the Excel JavaScript API.
-You'll find significant performance differences between the various approaches.
-This article provides guidance and code samples to help you perform common tasks efficiently using Excel JavaScript API.
+Creating apps using the Excel JavaScript API, there are multiple ways that you can perform common tasks.
+You'll find significant performance differences between various approaches.
+This article provides guidance and code samples to show you how to perform common tasks efficiently using Excel JavaScript API.

 ## Minimize the number of sync() calls